juancolonna/FastStepGraph/README.md

 # FastStepGraph
 FastStepGraph

-Example of use using notebook cell in RStudio
+Example of use in RStudio

 ```{r}
 setwd(getwd())